 The Company is subject to federal, provincial/state and local/municipal laws, rules and regulations in Canada, the United States and other countries regarding product safety, health, environmental and noise pollution and other issues that could cause the Company to incur fines or penalties or increase the Company's capital or operating costs, all of which could have a material adverse effect on the Company's business, results of operations or financial condition.
 A failure to comply with, or compliance with, any such requirements or any new requirements could result in increased expenses to modify the Company's products, or harm to its reputation, which could have a material adverse effect on the Company's business, results of operations or financial condition.
 Certain jurisdictions require or are considering requiring a license to operate the Company's products.
 While such licensing requirements are not expected to be unduly restrictive, they may deter potential customers, thereby reducing the Company's sales.
 The Company's products are also subject to laws, rules and regulations imposing environmental, noise emission, zoning and permitting restrictions, which laws, rules and regulations are subject to change and may limit the locations where the Company's products may be sold or used or restrict their use during certain times or on certain conditions.
+In the last year, the Company also had to adapt its health and safety measures throughout its facilities to comply with new local regulations in connection with the COVID-19 health crisis, resulting in incremental costs to the Company.
+Additional costs and investments might be required in the future if new regulations or restrictions are put in place.

 Climate change is receiving increasing attention worldwide.
 A perceived consensus among scientists, legislators and others regarding the impact of increased levels of greenhouse gases, including carbon dioxide, on climate change has led to significant legislative and regulatory efforts to limit greenhouse gas emissions.
 Greenhouse gas regulations could require the Company to purchase allowances to offset the Company's own emissions or result in an overall increase in costs of raw materials or operating expenses, any of which could reduce competitiveness in a global economy or otherwise have a material adverse effect on the Company's business, results of operations or financial condition.
 Many of the Company's suppliers face similar circumstances.
 Moreover, the Company may face greater regulatory or customer pressure to develop products that generate less emissions.
 This may require the Company to spend additional funds on research and development and implementation and subject the Company to the risk that the Company's competitors may respond to these pressures in a manner that gives them a competitive advantage.
 The development of such products may also present challenges in maintaining the look, sound and feel of the Company's products.
-While additional regulation of emissions in the future appears likely, it is too early to predict whether this regulation could ultimately have a material adverse effect on the Company's business, results of operations or financial condition.
+While additional regulations of emissions in the future appear likely, it is too early to predict whether such regulation could ultimately have a material adverse effect on the Company's business, results of operations or financial condition.